Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

 \subsection{Numerical Experiments}

 In this section we discuss the use of Monte Carlo simulation to evaluate the performance of the suboptimal policies and the dual bounds on the expected utility (\ref{discrt_value}).
 We consider a model with three risky assets $(n=3)$ and one market state variable $(m=1)$.
+The dynamics (\ref{continuous_asset})-(\ref{continuous_market_state}) of the market state and assets returns are the same as those considered in \cite{haugh:2006}.
+In particular, let $\mu^{\phi}_k=-\lambda\phi_{k}$, $\mu_{k}=\mu_0+\mu_1 \phi_k $, $\sigma_k\equiv \sigma$, $\sigma^{\phi,1}_k\equiv \sigma^{\phi,1}$, and $\sigma^{\phi,2}_k\equiv \sigma^{\phi,2}$, in (\ref{discrt_market_state})-(\ref{discrt_R}).
+The parameter values are listed in the following tables including $r_f$, $\lambda$, $\mu_0$, $\mu_1$, $\sigma$, $\sigma^{\phi,1}$, and $\sigma^{\phi,2}$.
+Note from (\ref{continuous_market_state}) that the market state $\phi$ follows a mean-reverting Ornstein-Uhlenbeck process: it has relatively small mean reversion rate and volatility in the parameter set 1, while it has relatively large mean reversion rate and volatility in the parameter set 2.
 We choose $T=1$ year and $\delta=0.1$ year in our numerical experiments.
 In addition, we use $\alpha=0.5$ for the weight of the intermediate utility function and use $\beta=1$ as the discount factor.
-Other information on the state equation (\ref{discrt_model}) can be found in Appendix \ref{Section:Appendix:DetailsNumerical}.
-In particular, the market state variable $\{\phi_k\}$ follows a mean-reverting Ornstein-Uhlenbeck process: it has relatively small mean reversion rate and volatility in parameter sets 1 and 3, while it has relatively large mean reversion rate and volatility in parameter sets 2 and 4.
 We assume $\phi_0=0$ and $W_0=1$ as the initial condition and impose the constraint (\ref{discrt_constraint}) on the control space $\mathcal{A}$ in the following numerical tests.